V-Guru/azure-iot-device-ecosystem/iotcertification/templates/Debian-9-EG5400-nodejs.md

 <a name="BuildSamples"></a>
 ## 3.2 Build the samples

--   Prepare source code.

-        Prepare source code and copy the code to required directory to run.

 -   To validate the source code run the following commands on the device.

         export IOTHUB_CONNECTION_STRING='<iothub_connection_string>'